lvgl/lvgl/docs/details/integration/driver/opengles.rst

 ~~~~~~~~~~~~~~~~~

 - Performance will be the same or slightly worse if the drawn areas are never found in the cache
-  due to objects with continuously varying colors or shapes.
+  due to Widgets with continuously varying colors or shapes.
 One example is a label whose color
   is set to a random value every frame, as in the "Multiple labels" scene of the benchmark demo.
 - Layers with transparent pixels and an overall layer transparency will not blend correctly.
   The effect can be observed in the "Containers with opa_layer" scene of the benchmark demo
   in the border corners.
 - Layers with rotation are not currently supported.
 Images with rotation are fine.

+..
+Comment:  The above blank line is necessary for Sphinx to not complain,
+    since it looks for the blank line after a bullet list.